MugheesQasim/strive-interview-task/README.md

-## Introduction
-### Problem:
-Code quality is essential for creating maintainable, efficient, and error-free software.
-High quality code reduces makes it easier to extend or modify features without breaking existing functionality.
-Clean, well-documented code enhances readability and prevents hair-pulling moments during debugging.
-### Solution:
-What if there is a web app which will automatically fetch code from your git repo and give you a rating of your code quality and a bonus reasoning also?
-Well, this app is exactly doing this.
-There are 3 options:

-Option 1: You can either give a file sha and it will fetch the code from the file, and provide you with a rating.

-Option 2: You can provide a commit id and it will fetch all the files and show you the code quality of all the files in a user friendly UI.

-Option 3: You can provide a Pull Request Id and it will fetch all the related files and provide you their code quality in the result UI.

-## Technologies
-FrontEnd: Next.JS

-BackEnd: Next.JS

-Database: MongoDB

-Apis: GitHub, OpenAI

 ## Getting Started
 Step 1: Create a .env file on your local.
 Provide your GitHub and Mistral AI tokens there.
 You can get tokens from the following links: